akassab/ChatLux/README.md

 Here I created a secure social media web application using:
 - Node.js for speed (back-end)
-- GraphQL for the simple and scalable API (back-end)
+- GraphQL for the scalable and straightforward API (back-end)
-- React + Semantic UI for the beutiful dyanmic look
+- React + Semantic UI for the beautiful dynamic look
-- Mongodb for a flexible database
+- MongoDB for a flexible database
 <img src="interface-whole.PNG" width="90%">

 ## Quick Functions